edgelesssys/contrast/docs/docs/getting-started/deployment.md

 Run the `generate` command to create execution policies that strictly control communication between the host and CVMs on each worker node and define which workloads are allowed to run.
 These policies are automatically added as annotations to your deployment files.

-The command also generates a `manifest.json` file, which contains the trusted reference state of your deployment.
+The command also generates a `manifest.json` file, which contains the trusted reference values of your deployment.

 <Tabs queryString="platform">
 <TabItem value="aks-clh-snp" label="AKS" default>